Travel through our time.

 The Museum of Durham History is a 21st century museum that uses stories about people, places, and things to foster curiosity, encourage further inquiry, and promote an understanding of diverse perspectives about the Durham community and its history.
 The museum puts its mission into action as a free, public venue that features rotating exhibits on a variety of Durham topics.

-Established in 1891 by Edian Markham, a former slave, St. Joseph’s Historic Foundation (SJHF) is a non-profit organization that manages the Hayti Heritage Center.
+Established in 1891 by Edian Markham, a former enslaved person, St. Joseph’s Historic Foundation (SJHF) is a non-profit organization that manages the Hayti Heritage Center.
 SJHF is dedicated to preserving Durham's African American heritage and the impact of the Hayti Heritage Center, a cultural and educational venue that houses a community room, two classrooms, a dance studio, the Lyda Moore Merrick Gallery, and the historic 400-seat performance hall.

 Beyond every corner lies an adventure.
 Discover the adventure of digging through the archives of Durham’s story.